vkbo/novelWriter/README.md

 * `python3-enchant` for spell checking
 * `python3-pycountry` for translating language codes to language names
+* `python3-latexcodec` for escaping unicode characters in LaTeX export

 Alternatively, the packages can be installed with `pip` by running
 ```